12-hour clock

 The 12-hour clock is a time convention in which the 24 hours of the day are divided into two periods: a.m. (from Latin ante meridiem, translating to "before midday") and p.m. (from Latin post meridiem, translating to "after midday").
-Each period consists of 12 hours numbered: 12 (acting as 0), 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 and 11.
-The 12-hour clock was developed from the second millennium BC and reached its modern form in the 16th century AD.
+Each period consists of 12 hours numbered: 12 (acting as 0), 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and 11.
+The 12-hour clock has been developed since the second millennium BC and reached its modern form in the 16th century.

 The 12-hour time convention is common in several English-speaking nations and former British colonies, as well as a few other countries.
-There is no widely accepted convention for how midday and midnight should be represented: in English-speaking countries, "12p.m." indicates 12 o'clock noon, while "12a.m." means 12 o'clock midnight.
+In English-speaking countries: "12 p.m." usually indicates noon, while "12 a.m." means midnight, but the reverse convention has also been used (see § Confusion at noon and midnight).
+"Noon" and "midnight" are unambiguous.

 History and use

 The natural day-and-night division of a calendar day forms the fundamental basis as to why each day is split into two cycles.
 Originally there were two cycles: one cycle which could be tracked by the position of the Sun (day), followed by one cycle which could be tracked by the Moon and stars (night).
 This eventually evolved into the two 12-hour periods which are used today, one called "a.m." starting at midnight and another called "p.m." starting at noon.
-Noon itself is rarely abbreviated today; but if it is, it is denoted "m."